core-wg/senml-spec/draft-jennings-core-senml.md

 | EXI    | 160 | 183 |
 {: #tbl-sizes cols="l r r" title="Size Comparisons"}

-Note the CBOR and EXI sizes are not using the schema guidance so could be a bit smaller.
+Note the CBOR and EXI sizes are not using the schema guidance so the could be a bit smaller.

 ### Collection of Resources {#rest-ex}